neo4j-contrib/neo4j-dwh-connector/README.md

 # How does it work?

-The Neo4j DWH Connector provides an easy way in order move data between Neo4j and popular Data Warehouses like
+The Neo4j DWH Connector provides an easy way in order move data between Neo4j and popular Data Warehouses like: